NilPointer-Software/bdfd-wiki/src/bdscript/emoteCount.md

 # $emoteCount
-Returns the number of emojis in the current server.
+Returns the number of emojis (static and animated) in the current server.

 ## Syntax
 ```